 Effects of smoking and drinking on the heart

 Both tobacco and alcohol share similar effects on the heart.
-While the deleterious effect of smoking on the risk of cardiovascular disease is well-recognised and straightforward (the risk of heart disease increases with the amount of smoking), the impact of alcohol on drinking is more complex.
+While the deleterious effect of smoking on the risk of cardiovascular disease is well-recognised and straightforward (the risk of heart disease increases with the amount of smoking), the impact of drinking is more complex.